 ABOUT

 Helena Hunter works at the intersections of visual art, poetry, film and performance.
 Her artworks utilise poetic and performative modes to critically address environmental change and biodiversity loss, often blending sites such as the field, lab, gallery and museum.
-She has a Master’s in Fine Art from Slade School of Fine Art, University College London.
+She has a Master’s in Fine Art from Slade School of Fine Art, University College London and is currently in artist residence at the Scottish Association of Marine Science.

 Her critical poetic writing has been published in journals including MAP Magazine (Ed.
 Daniela Cascella), APRIA Journal, The Contemporary Journal (Nottingham Contemporary), Reliquiae (Corbel Stone Press), Alterity (Ed.
-Richard Skelton), MAI Journal and Something Other.
+Richard Skelton), Bunker: Stories and Poems from a Nuclear Age (Eds.
+Sarah Jackson & Daniel Cordel), MAI Journal and Something Other.
 Her poems are featured in Posthuman, Ecologies, edited by Rosi Braidotti and Simone Bignall (Rowman & Littlefield International 2019), The Midden (Garret Publications, 2018) and Investigating Cultures of Equality (Routledge, 2022).

 She has a collaborative practice Matterlurgy with sound artist Mark Peter Wright.
 Their work intersects art, ecology, science and technology, and operates across multiple platforms including installation, performance and sound.
-Matterlurgy were UK Artist Associates as part of the Delfina Foundation’s Science, Technology, Society programme 2019, their work has recently been featured in Technoic Arts (Intellect, 2022), Third Text (2018), The UK Green Guide (2021) and in the publication Remain by Ioana B. Jucan, Jussi Parikka and Rebecca Schneider, published by University of Minnesota Press, 2019.
+Matterlurgy were nominated for the Paul Hamlyn Award Artists in 2023 and they were UK Artist Associates as part of the Delfina Foundation’s Science, Technology, Society programme 2019.
+Their work has recently been featured in Technoic Arts (Intellect, 2022), Third Text (2018), The UK Green Guide (2021) and in the publication Remain by Ioana B. Jucan, Jussi Parikka and Rebecca Schneider, published by the University of Minnesota Press, (2019).